AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-why-lakehouses-fail-ai-agents.md

 P(query correct) ≈ 0.99^10 ≈ 0.904
 ```

-That's a move from ~10% to ~90% reliability for complex queries — achieved not by improving the LLM, but by improving the data layer it operates on.
+That's a move from ~10% to ~90% reliability for complex queries : achieved not by improving the LLM, but by improving the data layer it operates on.

 ![Semantic layer probability improvement for AI agent accuracy](/images/2026/may28seo/semantic-layer-accuracy-improvement.png)

-The model is simplified — real correctness probabilities depend on many factors — but the directional effect is real.
+The model is simplified : real correctness probabilities depend on many factors,  but the directional effect is real.
 The investment in semantic layer documentation pays directly in AI agent accuracy.

 ## Starting the Transition